Dan’s Practical Guide to Mindful Tourism

 Your destination is the most important decision for ethical tourism.
 Tourism is much like voting, in that you can choose what governments and communities to support.
 It’s especially important to choose places with adequate infrastructure for tourists.

 Furthermore, transportation alone is responsible for an estimated 70% of carbon emissions in the tourism industry.
 If possible, prioritize destinations that are easily accessible to you and are pedestrian-friendly.
 Preferably, take a train or bus to your destination.
 Cruise ships are the worst polluters, while also adding little to the local economy.
-Direct flights are better than layovers, as takeoff is the most energy-intensive part of flying — thus flight time has a negligible environmental impact.
-Only book flights directly through airlines, as issues may arise with third-party vendors in case of delay or cancellation.

 As a general rule, further destinations merit longer trips.
 From an environmental perspective, one long trip is better than multiple short trips, so consider visiting nearby destinations during the same vacation.
 My personal goal is to keep the combined price of travel and accommodations under an average of 200 USD per night.

 Consult governmental travel advisories before booking a trip.
-Avoid authoritarian governments and political instability, areas suffering or recovering from war or natural disasters, and nations that allow slavery, discriminate against indigenous people or gender, sexual, ethnic, and religious minorities.
+Avoid authoritarian governments and political instability, areas suffering or recovering from war or natural disasters, and nations that allow slavery, or discriminate against indigenous people or gender, sexual, ethnic, and religious minorities.

 As a gay man, queer rights are especially important to me, but I refuse to let this dictate my itinerary because LGBT+ people exist — and deserve to freely exist — everywhere, including Korea (Seoul, Busan) and Malaysia (Kuala Lumpur, George Town, Langkawi).